A brief history of LiDAR

-LiDAR (also known as LaDAR ot Laser Detection and Ranging) has been used extensively for atmospheric research and meteorology due to its excellent resolution.
-It was only with the deployment of Global Positioning Systems (GPS) in the 1980s, allowing the precise positioning of aircraft, that LiDAR made airborne surveying possible.
+LiDAR (also known as LaDAR ot Laser Detection And Ranging) has been used extensively for atmospheric research and meteorology due to its excellent resolution.
+It was only with the deployment of Global Positioning Systems (GPS) in the 1980s, allowing the precise positioning of aircraft, that made airborne LiDAR surveying possible.
 Since then many downward looking LiDAR instruments have been developed for aircraft and satellite use.

 For more information on the Doppler Effect view the Wikipedia article.